Union State

-The Union State, or Union State of Russia and Belarus, is a supranational union consisting of Belarus and Russia, with the stated aim of deepening the relationship between the two states through integration in economic and defense policy.
+The Union State is a supranational union consisting of Belarus and Russia, with the stated aim of deepening the relationship between the two states through integration in economic and defence policy.
 Originally, the Union State aimed to create a confederation; however, both countries currently retain their independence.

 The Union State is based on a previous international treaty between Russia and Belarus made on 2 April 1997.
 Although it consists of only Russia and Belarus, other countries are allowed to join.
 The supranational union is ruled through the Supreme State Council and other governing bodies.
-As of 2023, the current president of the Supreme State Council of the Union is Alexander Lukashenko, who has held the position since 2000.
-The present goal of the Union State mainly focuses on economic integration, taxation, and integration of defense and intelligence apparatus.
+As of 2025, the current president of the Supreme State Council of the Union is Alexander Lukashenko, who has held the position since 2000.
+The present goal of the Union State mainly focuses on economic integration, taxation, and integration of defence and intelligence apparatus.